Faustino Galicia

+Chimalpopoca was an active participant in the debates about citizenship, indigeneity, and religion that characterized the transition to the national period.
 He was the most active scholar of the Nahuatl language of the 19th century.
 Chimalpopoca is a Nahuatl name usually translated as "smoking shield", also borne by the third Aztec ruler.

-Under the Second Mexican Empire, he was appointed as an advisor to the government.
+Under the Second Mexican Empire, he was appointed as an advisor to the government in 1865.

 Early life

+Galicia was born in 1802 in San Pedro Tláhuac as a child of the Indigenous elite.

 Little is known about Galicia Chimalpopoca's childhood.
 At around 1810, he was studying at the Colegio de San Gregorio, in Mexico City, a school run by the Catholic Church, and which was also known to have housed extensive Nahuatl documents.
 He would eventually become a professor at the same institution teaching Nahuatl and law.

 After Mexican independence in 1821, there was debate on whether the Colegio de San Gregorio would continue to be a religious school, and Chimalpopoca was in favor of keeping it as such.

 In 1849, shortly after the Mexican American War, Chimalpopoca served as president of the Board of Public education for the ayuntamiento in Mexico City.

 He wrote about the importance of instruction of science, tradition, and religion, and proposed establishing a school for teachers.
 He also lobbied for Catholic religious material to be printed in Nahuatl and distributed throughout Mexico City.

 In 1856, as part of La Reforma the liberal Mexican government through the Ley Lerdo, forced 'corporate entities' to dispose of their lands and sell them to individuals.
 This measure was aimed at the Catholic Church and at Mexico's indigenous communities that held land as corporations.
 During this time Chimalpopoca served as an attorney defending the rights of indigenous peoples whose community lands were threatened by the new laws.
 He became the official property administrator for the indigenous residential district of San Juan Tenochtitlan in Mexico City.
 During this period he was also professor of Nahuatl at the University of Mexico.